MicrosoftDocs/biztalk-docs/biztalk/dev-center/biztalk-server-code-samples.md

 [BizTalk Server 2009 Code Samples](https://go.microsoft.com/fwlink/?LinkId=146129 "BizTalk Server 2009 Samples")
 Download the entire collection of BizTalk Server 2009 samples in one download.
 The RFID samples are on the BizTalk Server media (RFID folder).

-Download the entire collection of samples published for BizTalk Server 2006 in one download.
-Alternatively, to browse and download individual samples, go to BizTalk Server 2006 Code Samples.

 ## BizTalk Adapter Pack 2010